ColorlibHQ/AdminLTE/docs/components/main-header.md

 > ##### Tip!
 > To get a bigger dropdown menu you can add `.dropdown-menu-lg` or `.dropdown-menu-xl` to `.dropdown-menu`.
+> You can also get the legacy dropdown offset with adding `.dropdown-offset-legacy` to `.main-header`.
 {: .quote-info}